Daniel Camps Mur

 OPNET Significant Technical Challenge solved, link

-My research has resulted so far in ten patent applications, two already granted, in the area of QoS and energy efficiency for wireless networks.
+My research has resulted in several granted patents.
 A detailed list can be found here.

 Here you can find several things that I have found useful during my research: